Network-Rail-Business-Systems/badges/readme.md

 1. Run `git push` as normal
 2. The pre-push hooks will fire, running your tests and coverage
 3. The badges will automatically generate, update, and be added to the commit

+## Views status

+Use the `AssertsViewsRender` trait and extension in the [LaravelTestingTraits](https://github.com/AnthonyEdmonds/laravel-testing-traits/) library to enable tracking the status of rendered views.